 Enter the lobby and your eyes are immediately drawn to the elaborately carved coffered ceiling and sparkling chandeliers.
 The drama continues in the Green Room, where you can (and should!) enjoy classic cocktails, steaks, and seafood in a romantic setting.
 The grand piano has been moved to diner level, but you can still see the carved balcony it once occupied.

 Suites at the HOTEL DU PONT are plush and spacious.
 Our corner suite featured a separate living room, huge marble bathroom with jetted tub, and large king bedroom.

-The hotel is an excellent place to stay if you’re focus is the gardens and estates of the Du Pont family—Nemours, Winterthur, and Longwood Gardens.
+The hotel is an excellent place to stay if you’re focus is on the gardens and estates of the Du Pont family—Nemours, Winterthur, and Longwood Gardens.
 The fun Riverfront area is close by, and eclectic Market Street is right outside your door.
 Plan your stay with our complete guide to fun things to do in the Wilmington area.

 Weekend specials are a great way to save on your stay.
-Check HOTEL DU PONT. rates and availability now.
+Check HOTEL DU PONT rates and availability now.